 In the event that the Company is not able to raise the full amount of the Offer, the Company shall use internally generated funds and/or available bank lines to the extent the proceeds of the Offer are insufficient to fund the aforementioned use of proceeds.
-If the oversubscription option is fully exercised, the total proceeds will increase to ₱29.59 billion, with additional ₱9.89 billion allocated entirely to short-term loans with BDO and MBTC.

 No amount of proceeds shall be used to reimburse any officer, director, employee, or stockholder for services rendered, assets previously transferred, money loaned or advanced, or otherwise.
-Except for the underwriting fees, issue management fees and expenses related to the First Tranche Bonds, no amo Uno ount of th ne procees and Joir eds will b nt Bookru e utilized nners. l to pa ay any outstanding financial obligation to the Joint Lead Ł
+Except for the underwriting fees, issue management fees and expenses related to the First Tranche Bonds, no amount of the proceeds will be utilized to pay any outstanding financial obligation to the Joint Lead Underwriters and Joint Bookrunners.